Macy's cuts forecast ahead of holiday season after gloomy quarter

 (Reuters) - Macy’s Inc (M.N) cut its annual profit forecast for the second time this year on Thursday, as the department store operator blamed weak international tourism and sluggish mall traffic for the first drop in same-store sales in two years.

-Shares fell nearly 5% to $14.34 in premarket trading, as the company was the second major department store to cut earnings outlook this week after Kohl’s (KSS.N) ahead of the holiday sales season.
+Shares fell 4% in premarket trading.
+The company was the second major department store to cut its earnings outlook this week, after Kohl’s Corp (KSS.N), ahead of the holiday sales season.

-At a time when doubts about the strength of the U.S. economy are swirling, department stores and apparel retailers are grappling with a shift toward shopping more at big-box retailers like Target Corp (TGT.N) and Walmart Inc (WMT.N), as well as at online giant Amazon.com (AMZN.O).
+Department stores and apparel retailers are grappling with a shift toward more shopping at big-box retailers like Target Corp (TGT.N) and Walmart Inc (WMT.N), as well as at online giant Amazon.com Inc (AMZN.O).

 Comparable sales at Macy’s owned and licensed stores fell 3.5% in the third quarter ended Nov.
-2, also due to a prolonged warm weather that hit demand for winter goods.
+2, also due to prolonged warm weather that hit demand for winter goods.
 Analysts had expected a 1% decrease, according to IBES data from Refinitiv.

-“The sales deceleration was steeper than we expected,” Chief Executive Officer Jeff Gennette said in a statement.
+“The sales deceleration was steeper than we expected,” Chief Executive Jeff Gennette said in a statement.

-A drop in international tourists, who are big spenders at Macy’s stores, is also pressuring sales.
+A drop in international tourists, some of Macy’s biggest spenders, is also pressuring sales.
+The 161-year-old, Cincinnati-based retailer also experienced some issues with its website “in preparation for the fourth quarter.”

-However, Gennette tried to reassure investors of Macy’s preparations for the all-important holiday season, which kicks off next week.
+Gennette tried to reassure investors of Macy’s preparations for the all-important holiday season, which kicks off next week.

+Many of the top gift ideas are electronic gadgets which Macy’s does not sell, Perkins said.

+“Macy’s needs to differentiate itself in terms of gift selection in order to drive interest and traffic.
+It needs to expand items for same-day delivery and execute on this.”

-The company has completed a revamp of about 150 stores with fresh interiors and better assortment of merchandise and expanded its off-price “Backstage” departments into more stores, he said.
+The largest U.S. department store operator, which has closed more than 100 stores since 2015 and cut thousands of jobs as mall traffic plummeted, has completed a revamp of about 150 stores with fresh interiors and better assortment of merchandise, and expanded its off-price “Backstage” departments into more stores, he said.

-It has also upgraded its website, he added.
+It has also upgraded its website and worked hard at clearing excess inventory, he added.

+Mattresses, fragrances, dresses, and fine jewelry performed well during the reported quarter, the retailer said, while men’s and women’s sportswear, handbags, housewares, and furniture performed poorly.

 Macy’s now expects 2019 adjusted profit of between $2.57 per share and $2.77 per share, compared with its previous forecast of between $2.85 and $3.05.